aibasel/downward/docs/README.md

      planner.
   -  [PDDL support](pddl-support.md) specifies the subset of PDDL that is supported by Fast Downward.
-  -  [Option syntax](option-syntax.md) defines the syntax for the search configuration.
+  -  [Search plugins](search/index.md) documents the different ingredients for the search configuration, such as [search algorithms](search/SearchAlgorithm.md) and [heuristics](search/Evaluator.md).
-  -  [Search component](search/index.md) documents the different ingredients for the search configuration, such as [search algorithms](search/SearchAlgorithm.md) and [heuristics](search/Evaluator.md).
+  -  [Syntax for search plugins](search-plugin-syntax.md) defines the syntax for configuring the search plugins.
   -  [IPC planners](ipc-planner.md) explains how to run some planner configurations from IPC 2011 and 2018.
   -  [Exit Codes](exit-codes.md) describes the exit codes as returned by the